miura/NEUBIAS_AnalystSchool2020/Estibaliz/README.md

 ## Software Installation

-The entire software can be downloaded from the [pMoSS: *p-value* Model using the Sample Size](https://github.com/BIIG-UC3M/pMoSS) repository.
+The entire software can be downloaded from the [pMoSS](https://github.com/BIIG-UC3M/pMoSS) repository.
 There you will find some instructions and videos that show how to run the code with the example data and how to use this method with your data.